koldunovn/aimip/README.md

 More details is available in the [AMIP Specification](https://docs.google.com/document/d/1-NqmXTrEGolzzUdQdMQER43sluNvqeJIiRZeYjE2jKY/edit?tab=t.0#heading=h.agwogvnn8ud).

-Preparing Your Data
-====

 At a minimum, you must define:
 - Name of the institute e.g. `RTE-RRTMGP-Consortium` (use only dashes, no underscores)
 - Name of the model e.g. `MPI-ESM1-2-LR` (use only dashes, no underscores)

 Use these consistently across all your data.
-If your institute already participates in CMIP, [check this list](https://github.com/WCRP-CMIP/CMIP6_CVs/blob/main/CMIP6_institution_id.json),and use the official name.
+If your institute already participates in CMIP, [check this list](https://github.com/WCRP-CMIP/CMIP6_CVs/blob/main/CMIP6_institution_id.json), and use the official name.

 We have agreed to use gr (regular 1° grid) as the main source for intercomparison.
 Please provide your data on this grid first.